 You can also see that no one can either delete or rewrite history on either branch.

 If you need to get more granular than type, you can also set permissions for a specific pattern of branch name like PROJECT- by adding a wild card character (*) to either end of the string.
 For example:

-PROJECT-* Matches and branch or tag named PROJECT-*, even in a name space, so restrictions would apply to the following branches:
+PROJECT-* Matches branch named PROJECT-*, even in a name space, so restrictions would apply to the following branches:

 Branch permissions overlap